National Institute of Science Education and Research: Annual festival

-The students of NISER hold an annual cultural festival called Udbhava, usually in the months of September/October.
-Many activities like fashion show, Squint (Inter-college short film competition held by the Film Club of NISER), Abhivyakti a street dance competition where some of the best dancer and dancing group take part from all over Odisha, General Quiz show, debates and discussion on current issues are held.
+The students of NISER hold an annual cultural festival called Tvisha, which was initially known as Udbhava.
+Many activities like fashion shows, inter-college competitions such as short film competitions, treasure hunts, band wars, sports events, dance events, quizzes, debates and discussion on current issues, etc. are organised.

 Utkal Dibas

-Celebrated every year at NISER on 1st April in memory of the formation of the state as a separate state out of Bihar and Orissa Province with addition of Koraput and Ganjam from the Madras Presidency in 1936.
+Celebrated every year at NISER on 1 April in memory of the formation of the state as a separate state out of Bihar and Orissa Province with addition of Koraput and Ganjam from the Madras Presidency in 1936.
 All performances on Utkal Dibas are in Odia language.

 Swacchta Pakhwada 2022

 Swachhata Pakhwada is observed with the objective of bringing a fortnight of intense focus on the issues and practices of Swacchata by engaging GOI Ministries/Departments in their jurisdiction.

 Fire Service Week 2022

-Fire service week was observed at NISER from 14th April to 20th April.
+Fire service week was observed at NISER from 14 April to 20 April.
 NISER organised a training program to spread awareness to prevent fires.
-Fire-athon (marathon of 5km,10km) was also organised.
+Fire-athon (marathon of 5 km,10 km) was also organised.